Vignelli/zayaanandanshpygame/README.md

 - [ ] Design a procedural algorithm for level generation
 - [ ] Construct all required math functions
 - [ ] Finalize in-game mechanics
 - [ ] Display all of the above in a UI

+Estimated completion: 0.5%